wp-plugins/caascade/readme.txt

 3. Visit the Caascade settings page of your Wordpress site to configure your ID.
 4. Use Shortcode in your posts to include a Caascade operation.
 For example: `[caascade com="prime"]`.

+A demonstration of select operations can be found at http://wp.tetragy.com/.

 == Frequently Asked Questions ==

 = How much does it cost ? =